Thursday, June 01, 2023

 Even in weddings where children are not invited (or only those over a certain age), brides frequently find themselves grappling with the question of whether to include newborn babies or not.
 This question may be posed by the wedding couple themselves while they are planning the wedding, but more often it may come from a family member or guest who is currently expecting a child.

-There is no specific correct etiquette as to whether or not you should invite a newborn baby to your wedding.
 One way to start is to think about the other children on the guest list (if any).
 Obviously, in a wedding where children of all ages are represented then there would be no reason not to invite a newborn.
 If your wedding is to be otherwise child-free (or only children above a certain age are invited), then it boils down to whether you want to make an exception for newborns, or not.
 Some brides do, some don’t.

 If you invite newborns: